 Concord Utility Box Art Project 2022

-This call for art is now CLOSED.
+This call for art has closed.

 Artists, individuals, or teams are invited to apply to paint the traffic control boxes with original artwork.
 Awards for winning designs will be $1,000 per box.

 The theme of the project is “Concord Reflections."
 Traffic control boxes are in areas with high vehicular traffic.
 Designs should be bold and graphic with large shapes discernible from the traffic lanes.
 Winning designs will transform the boxes into "street murals" that will enhance the city's vibrancy, allow artists to showcase their work, and discourage vandalism on utility boxes.

 The City of Concord will determine the locations for painting the boxes.
 Some boxes may be painted at a central location; others may be painted on site.

 The City of Concord will install the traffic control boxes as part of a much larger project over a period of a year, beginning in August 2022.
 It is anticipated that the painting of these ten boxes will begin in August.
 The schedule may change due to factors outside the control of the Concord Art Association and/or the City of Concord.

 All artists including every member of a team will be asked to sign an artist agreement, including a standard liability waiver and release.
 The painting schedule for all ten boxes will be determined by weather and other factors and announced to artists once all agreements have been signed.
 Concord Art Association will review completed boxes onsite prior to application by the artists of the isolation and final clear coats to ensure proper use of materials and adherence to the approved design.

 Submit applications beginning April 15, 2022.
 All requirements will be due in late May or early June.
 More information about the new schedule coming soon..
 All requirements listed below must be met or the application will be removed from consideration:

 Include a statement of 100-250 words describing the inspiration for the proposed design, how it fits the theme, and what makes it a winner.